From Operations to Power Platform Development

 For 20 years, I worked in educational services, but my real expertise wasn't just in the education sector.
 It was in understanding how data moves through organizations, how decisions get made, and how the right systems can transform chaos into clarity.

 The turning point came in 2016 when I built an enrollment tracking dashboard that became essential to our CFO's daily routine.
 For 8 years, that system ran flawlessly, updating every night, providing reliable data for critical business decisions.
 I watched executives use something I built to make planning decisions.
-That's when I realized: I wasn't just working in education—I was architecting business solutions.
+That's when I realized: I wasn't just working in education, I was building business solutions.

 But when organizational expansion required tracking additional training centers not in our centralized database, we tried to patch together a solution using email-based Excel submissions and Power BI.
 It was fragile.
 It broke constantly.
 I spent hours each month manually fixing format errors and cleaning data.
 I knew there was a better way.

 That experience crystallized what I want to do next: help organizations get it right the first time.
 Not build patches.
 Not create workarounds.
-But architect proper solutions that scale, handle edge cases gracefully, and actually solve the business problem.
+But design proper solutions that scale handle edge cases gracefully, and actually solve the business problem.

-Now I'm ready to bring those 20 years of operational wisdom and newly acquired technical skills to organizations that value both understanding the business problem AND knowing how to architect the right solution.
+Now I'm ready to bring those 20 years of operational wisdom and validated Power Platform and AI development skills to organizations that value both understanding the business problem AND knowing how to build the right solution.

 My Approach to Solution Architecture